Rogue Valley Transportation District: Service

-As of 2025, RVTD operates 15 bus routes through the cities of Medford, Ashland, Central Point, Jacksonville, Phoenix, Talent and White City.
-All buses run Monday through Saturday; RVTD provides no service on Sundays or major holidays.
-Most bus routes begin and terminate at the Front Street Transfer Center located at Front Street between 8th and 10th Street in Downtown Medford.
-The Greyhound station, located adjacent to the Front Street Transfer Cener, is served by daily intercity buses to Portland and Sacramento.
+As of 2026, RVTD operates 6 bus routes through the cities of Medford, Ashland, Central Point, Phoenix, Talent and White City.
+All buses run Monday through Friday; RVTD provides no service on weekends or major holidays.
+All bus routes begin and terminate at the Front Street Transfer Center located at Front Street between 8th and 10th Street in Downtown Medford.
+The former Greyhound station, located adjacent to the Front Street Transfer Center, was served by daily intercity buses to Portland and Sacramento.
 The system also connects with Oregon's POINT Intercity Bus Service, which has connections to Brookings and Klamath Falls.

 All RVTD buses are equipped with wheelchair ramps or lifts to comply with the Americans with Disabilities Act of 1990; up to two wheelchair users can be secured in the front seating area of the bus.
 The bus fleet is also equipped with bicycle racks mounted to the front, stop announcement systems, and real-time tracking.
 Since 2022, all fixed route buses also offer free Wi-Fi to passengers.